ChrisChrisLoLo/bancouver40/README.md

 <image src="https://github.com/ChrisChrisLoLo/bancouver40/blob/main/images/PXL_20221205_012230895-01.jpeg"/>

 ## Assembly
+- All PCB components are SMD, and many of them are fairly small; PCBA services like PCBWay is highly recommended.
+BOM and centroid files in source files
 - Fairly straightforward with an assembled PCB; screw the PCB to the case using the M2 Screws.
 Add bumpons to case.

 ## Acknoledgements